 An important skill in reading comprehension is being able to retell a story, essay or article in just a few sentences without looking at the original text.
 Summarizing includes being able to distinguish between major and minor points in a text and determining which details are crucial to the overall meaning and which are supplementary.

-Building vocabulary is critical to language arts at all levels.
+Building vocabulary is a critical reading topic for students at all levels.
 In reading comprehension, students use contextual analysis to understand new terms.
 In cases when the context does not clearly define the unknown word, students should list, define and practice using new vocabulary words.

 Increase Reading Rate

 The more a student reads, the more their pace of reading will increase.
+Reading out loud and listening to others read will help improve fluency and rate.
 In some cases, if the student only needs to identify main ideas and does not necessarily need to read every word, they can skim texts to read the ideas rather than the words.